 It was gone 10 by the time Scrooge arrived at the party and people were already beginning to make their way home.
 Dr Bob Cratchit was still there though.
 He was on a weeks leave and had clearly been taking full advantage of the fact by enjoying the liquid refreshment that had been freely on offer.
 He was a little worse for wear as he handed Scrooge a glass containing what little remained of the celebratory bottles of champagne that had been opened over the course of the evening.

 ‘Yes and no, Bob.
 Yes and no. The day was certainly busy, made busier still by a late visit request.
 But you know what?
 I wouldn’t have missed that visit for the world.
+That for me was worthwhile general practice and immensely satisfying.
 And I’ll tell you something else.
 What with the influx of new patients, we’re going to need to try and recruit a new partner.
 But don’t get any ideas of you lording it over them as senior partner.
 I’m afraid you’re stuck with me for a little while longer yet.’

 And with that Scrooge raised a half full, rather than half empty, glass of warm, flat champagne and drank to all that was good about General Practice.